 Introduction

 May Day (May 1st, annually) is a festive occasion in Russia.
-The USSA (the former USA) doesn't celebrate May Day.
-Mrs. Appalachian Irishman and I remember the celebrations from 1995 to 1999.
-(We were missionaries there, from 10/1/1994 - 9/30/1999.)
-The history of May Day is found at “May Day,” on History.com, by History.com Editors, originally published 5/1/2017.
+The Ununited Socialist States of America (USSA, formerly USA) doesn't celebrate May Day.
+Mrs. Appalachian Irishman and I remember the celebrations in Russia from 1995 to 1999.
+We were Christian missionaries in that country from 10/1/1994 to 9/30/1999.
+The history of May Day is found at “May Day,” History.com, by editors, originally published 5/1/2017.

 The USSA does not celebrate VE Day.
 It should.